So You Want to Make a Print

 What to Do?

 The first thing I would recommend is to see if your printer came with photo printing software.
 If it did, then this is probably the best software to use for everyday printing.
-My current printer (3 years old) came with wonderful software that makes printing a breeze.
+My printer came with software that makes printing a breeze.

 Printing becomes a simple 3 step process, 1) choose the photo, 2) choose the output size and paper type and 3) decide if you want to crop (trim) the photo.
 The image on the right shows the cropping (trimming) screen (with the rule of thirds invoked).
-Note that this cropping doesn't affect the original photo - it just sets it up for printing.
+Note that this cropping in my photo printing software doesn't affect the original photo - it just sets it up for printing.
 The cropping outline will always match the aspect ratio of your desired paper size (i.e. 4 x 6, 5 x 7, 8.5 x 11).
+If you crop with photo editing software (i.e. Photoshop), always make sure you're working with a copy of your photo, not the original (since if you crop and save the photo, it will be forever changes to that cropped size).

 If you don't have this type of software you can buy software specifically designed for home printing.
 Examples of this would be Digital Domain's "Qimage" or Arcsoft's "PhotoPrint", both specifically designed to make photographic prints on a home inkjet printer.